Digital skills for the workplace: analysing, handling and presenting data with Excel (intermediate)

 There are many courses you can do at the same time or after this course.
 These include:

-• Digital Skills for the workplace: using Excel (intermediate)
+• Digital skills for the workplace: using Excel (foundation)

-• Digital skills for the workplace: using Word 365 (intermediate)
+• Digital skills for the workplace: how to present, organise and communicate with Word (intermediate)

 • Getting job ready: identifying the most in-demand work skills and how you can develop them